de-centralized-systems/sssmp/docs/Specification.md

 situation where it is no longer computationally feasible to perform a brute-force search to find the valid combinations which allow for the reconstruction of the original secrets.

-## Design and Security Considerations

 ### Minimal secret size and intended use case

 The minimal input size of the secret to be shared with the secret sharing mechanism specified in this document is limited to $128$ bits ($16$ bytes).
-This is equivalent to the lower bound for cryptographic secrets consider by a range of other designs in this field.
+This is equivalent to the lower bound for cryptographic secrets considered by a range of other designs in this field.
 Any implementation of this specification MUST NOT allow secrets smaller than this size to be shared.
 In contrast to Shamir's original secret sharing description, which provides information theoretic security, our variant (due to the inclusion of an integrated checksum) is not designed for sharing low-entropy secrets and